+I recognize that your work and grade are reflective of many factors.
 Please be assured that I take grading very seriously and will work hard to grade you as thoroughly, fairly and as accurately as I possibly can.

-I recognize that your work and grade are reflective of many factors.
-For this course, your grade will be based on a combination of three grading events: (1) Midterm, (2) Comprehensive Final, and (3) Project Team performance (presentation(s)).
-Your final grade will be reflective of your individual and team performance in the grading events and your relative ranking in terms of total grade points earned/scored in those events as compared to the other students.
+For this course, your grade will be based on a combination of three grading events: (1) Midterm, (2) Comprehensive Final, and (3) Project Team performance (examples include, assignments/projects/presentations).
+Your final grade will be reflective of your individual and team performance in the grading events and your relative ranking in terms of total grade points earned/scored in those grading events as compared to the other students.
 Thus, your final grade is a reflection of your work and where you work ranks in comparison to other students, and the grade splits (A to A- to B+ to B, etc.) from highest to lowest established for your class.
-Grading for exams and papers is done by USC Student ID only.
+As indicated, grading for exams and papers and final grading is done by USC Student ID only and are a function of the "math."

-Your final grade is not based on a mandated GPA curve or target, but on your individual performance, the performance of the class as a whole, and your relative ranking as compared to the other students.
+Your final grade is not based on a mandated GPA curve or target, but on your individual performance, the performance of the class as a whole, and your mathematical ranking as compared to the other students.
 Historically, the average grade for this class is about a "B+."

-Below is the grading composition for this class.
+The grading composition for this class is:

-MOR 559 - GRADING EVENT & COMPOSITION
+MOR 463 - GRADING EVENT & COMPOSITION

+MOR 403 - GRADING EVENT & COM OSTITON

+MOR 463 - SPRING 2018

 Grade Event Weighting/Composition

-1. Mid-Term Exam 35% (Individual based grade)
+1. Mid-Term Exam 33% (Individual based grade)

-Team Research Project

-Final Exam -Comprehensive

-(Team based grade)
+2. Team Assignments/Project 33% (Team based grade)

-(Individual based grade)
+3. Final Exam -Comprehensive 34% (Individual based grade)

-Total: 100
+L Total: 100%

-(Please note that I reserve the right to change the composition and/or weightings based on class performance and subject to our collective agreement and vote.)
+Please note that I reserve the right to change the grading composition and/or grading weightings based on class performance and other factors and subject to our collective agreement via the majority vote of the class.

 As this is a professional competency course, grading will be competitive and rigorous.
-Not everyone will get an "A" and effort, although appreciated and encouraged, may not always be indicative of the final grade and or your effort.
+Not everyone will get an "A" and effort, although appreciated and encouraged, may not always be indicative of your effort.
 Do your best!
 Compete hard and fairly for the best grade that you can possibly earn.
 Don't worry about the other students...concentrate on your own learning and contributions to the class.